Estonian Apple Cake

 If our apples are local, let our inspiration be global.

-Three decades ago, my friend Pille grew up in the Baltic nation of Estonia behind the Iron Curtain, imagining lives on the other side through a cookbook called World Dishes.
+Three decades ago, my friend Pille grew up behind the Iron Curtain in the Baltic nation of Estonia, imagining lives on the other side through a cookbook called World Dishes.
 Her favorite recipe became a simple apple cake called Kanada õunakook, Canadian Apple Cake.

 Last fall, I made Pille’s cake for a bake sale in my hometown on the Minnesota-Ontario border.
-Knowing locals would yawn at a Canadian apple cake, I renamed Pille's apple Estonian Apple Cake".
+Knowing locals would yawn at a Canadian apple cake, I renamed Pille's cake Estonian Apple Cake.

 Sure enough, it sold fast!